Myriad: a real-world testbed to bridge trajectory optimization and deep learning: Trajectory optimization

 \endgroup

-State bounds can be enforced at the boundaries of each shooting interval -- a significant improvement over single shooting.
-This can be further refined by decreasing the lengths of the shooting intervals, at the cost of adding more decision variables to the problem.

-To gain more intuition about direct single and multiple shooting, we visualize a toy problem of projectile motion, in which we are trying to get a projectile to an altitude of 100m after exactly 100s by choosing a launch velocity.
+To gain more intuition about direct single shooting, we visualize a toy problem of projectile motion, in which we are trying to get a projectile to an altitude of 100m after exactly 100s by choosing a launch velocity.
 Under simplifying assumptions, given state $\x = [ x, \dot x ]^\top$, the dynamics can be written as $f(\x) = [ \dot x, -g ]^\top$, where $g$ is gravitational acceleration.
-Figure \ref{fig:ss_vs_ms} shows the outcome of applying single and multiple shooting to this problem.
-Other optimization techniques are also included in the repository -- see Appendix \ref{sec:myriad_appendix} for details.
+Figure \ref{fig:ss} shows the outcome of applying direct single shooting to this problem.